xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 3. Double-click on the **Input** cell to edit the assertion.
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/assert-statements/image2017-2-10-153A23A25.png)

-    > Once a test step is added as **Assert Statement**, it will **not** be allowed to change into another keyword.
+    > Once a test step is added as **Assert Statement**, it is not allowed to change into another keyword.

 ### In Script view

-The **Script** view of test cases allows you to programmatically define and handle assertions easily using either Groovy or Java language.
-Refer to [http://docs.groovy-lang.org/docs/latest/html/documentation/core-testing-guide.html](http://docs.groovy-lang.org/docs/latest/html/documentation/core-testing-guide.html) for more details regarding assertions in Groovy.
+The **Script** view of test cases allows you to programmatically define and handle assertions using either Groovy or Java language.
+For more details regarding assertions in Groovy, refer to this Groovy documentation: [Core Testing Guide.html](http://docs.groovy-lang.org/docs/latest/html/documentation/core-testing-guide.html).

 For example: